Here's When DC's Cherry Blossom Bloom Is at Its Peak This Year

 When will DC's cherry blossoms reach peak bloom this year?

-The NPS had projected that peak bloom would occur from March 22-25 in 2023, and they were right on the money in their prediction this year.
-On Thursday, March 23, the NPS announced that DC's peak cherry blossom bloom had officially been reached and that the blossoms were "putting on a gorgeous show."
+In 2023, the NPS prediction was between March 22-25, and they were right on the money.
+On March 23, 2023, the NPS announced that DC's peak cherry blossom bloom had officially hit and that the blossoms were "putting on a gorgeous show."

 That stretch of more than a month and the variety of recent peak bloom dates helps illustrate how difficult it can be to predict the peak.
 "Forecasting peak bloom is almost impossible more than 10 days in advance," the NPS wrote on its Bloom Watch site.
 "The cherry trees' blossom development is dependent on weather conditions, which are inherently variable."